GSA/digitalgov.gov/content/resources/connected-government-act.md

 ---
 slug: connected-government-act
 date: 2018-06-25 9:00:00 -0400
-title: 'Connected Government Act'
+title: "Connected Government Act"
-summary: 'Resources to help your agency comply with the Connected Government Act.'
+summary: "Resources to help your agency comply with the Connected Government Act."
-deck: 'As of July of 2018, all new and redesigned agency websites are required to be mobile friendly.'
+deck: "As of July of 2018, all new and redesigned agency websites are required to be mobile friendly."
 featured_image:
   uid: hr2331-connected-govt-act
 topics: